Click the tartan to view its entry in The Scottish Registers of Tartans which includes registration details

-If grilling meat or vegetables is your game or you are the holder of a secret family BBQ sauce recipe, it's the last of summer in the Northern hemisphere for the quintessential mid-century modern backyard picnic.
+Memorial Day in the US has long been associated with picnics and the quintessential backyard barbecue!
+If grilling meat or vegetables is your game or you are the holder of a secret family BBQ sauce recipe, the hot summer days in the Northern hemisphere are perfect for a mid-century modern backyard feast.
 American style barbecue dates back to colonial times, with the first recorded mention in 1672.
 George Washington, a diligent chronicler, even mentions attending a "barbicue" in Alexandria, Virginia, in 1769.
 And although there are dozens of variations of BBQ throughout the US, generally defined by the type of meat and sauce, most agree that there are 4 main barbecue styles - Memphis, Texas, Kansas City, and the Carolinas.
 Kansas City style barbecue is characterized by slow cooked meats with thick, tomato-based sauces containing a lot of sugar.
 Memphis style barbecue is similar to Kansas City style, but without as much sugar and generally spicier with sauce often served on the side.
 Texas style focuses on beef with a dry mustard and chili-powder based rub and strong flavored sauces.
 Carolina style barbecue focuses on pork with tangy peppery sauces.
-Folks from all over the world embark on pilgrimages to sample a taste of the Holy Trinity of Barbecue (the slow-cooked brisket, pork rib and sausage)! 🧅🍔 🥩🍡 🌽 🥕
+And if you would like a retro soundtrack for your bbq picnic, try the cool groove of Jack McDuff's 1966 "Hot Barbecue!" - the words to this song are easy: https://www.youtube.com/watch?v=wf1cdHEXpoc 🧅🍔 🥩🍡 🌽 🥕

 Barbecue and plaids (particularly red gingham or other tartans) used for picnic blankets and casual sportswear became popular in the 1950s when post-war activities included more outdoor endeavors, such as picnics, barbecuing, and camping.